THOUGH I WAS BLIND, NOW I SEE (Part 2)

 What a good, loving and merciful God!

-Similarly, although Jesus had accomplished the work of our salvation on the cross, yet until you put your faith in Christ and His redemptive work, you will remain in your sins and spiritual blindness.
+Similarly, although Christ had accomplished the work of our salvation, yet until you put your faith in Christ and His redemptive work, you will remain in your sins and spiritual blindness.

 Without imploring God He sent down His Son, Jesus Christ, to come into the world to accomplish the work of our salvation through His shameful and painful death on the cross.